t4d-gmbh/git-and-science/source/content/project_mgmt_tools/project_management_tools.md

-## Advanced GitHub Features for Project Management
+## Advanced GitHub<i class="fab fa-github"></i> Features for Project Management

 :::{card}
 **Project Boards**{% if page %}
 are Kanban-style boards that help teams organize and prioritize their work.
 You can create project boards to track the status of tasks, assign issues to team members, and visualize the workflow.
-This is particularly useful for managing complex projects with multiple contributors.
+This feature is especially useful for managing complex projects with multiple contributors.
 {% else %}
-Organize and prioritize work, track task status, assign issues, and visualize workflow.
+organize and prioritize work, track task status, assign issues, and visualize workflow - ideal for complex projects.
 {% endif %}
 :::

 :::{card}
 **Milestones**{% if page %}
-allow you to create milestones to group issues and pull requests that are part of a larger goal.
-This helps in tracking progress towards significant project phases and ensures that deadlines are met.
+allow you to create milestones to group issues and pull requests under larger goal, helping you to track progress towards significant project phases and ensure that deadlines are met.
 {% else %}
-Group issues and pull requests, track progress towards project phases, and meet deadlines.
+group issues and pull requests, track progress towards key project phases, and ensure that deadlines are met.
 {% endif %}
 :::

 :::{card}
 **Labels**{% if page %}
-can be created to categorize issues and pull requests.
-Labels help in filtering and organizing tasks, making it easier to manage large projects.
+help categorize issues and pull requests, making it easier to filter and organize tasks.
+This is especially useful for managing large projects.
-For example, you can use labels like “bug,” “enhancement,” “documentation,” and “urgent.”
+For example, you can create labels such as “bug,” “enhancement,” “documentation,” and “urgent.”
 {% else %}
-categorize issues and pull requests, filter and organize tasks, and manage large projects.
+categorize issues and pull requests, filter and organize tasks, and manage large projects more efficiently.
 {% endif %}
 :::